 From A Better 30 Day Music Challenge

-5 thoughts on “Day 8: A song that was the first bought with your own money
+5 responses to “Day 8: A song that was the first bought with your own money”

 1. I’d forgotten he played the bass in WHAM until I went looking for a music video of the song.
 My brother used to laugh at me for buying singles.
 He felt like albums were always the way to go.